Clinics

 • In an action packed two days you will learn the multi layered (and often not linear) mindset, processes and skills required to climb harder including but not limited to:

--Structured falling instruction working with you where you are at to create more comfort with falling and catching falls (dynamic lead belaying).
+• Structured falling instruction working with you where you are at to create more comfort with falling and catching falls (dynamic lead belaying).

 • Participants must have been confidently sport lead climbing and lead belaying for at least 2 years on outdoor sport climbs over the grade of 5.9.
 Most of our venues have limited routes under the grade of 5.10 however that is the point of the clinic: to get you on harder routes!
-There is no requirement on this clinic to lead, as many of the skills can be practiced on top rope.

 Crack Movement